hhd-dev/hhd/readme.md

 Go to [hhd.dev](https://hhd.dev) and enter your device token (`~/.config/hhd/token`).
 That is it!
-You can also install the Electron version ([hhd-ui](https://github.com/hhd-dev/hhd-ui)) to use locally.
+You can also install the Electron version ([hhd-ui](https://github.com/hhd-dev/hhd-ui)) to use completely offline or as an app (updating it has to be done manually for now).

 ### Using Decky
 If you have decky installed, you can use the following command to